uziwhoavg/Module_10_UZINCU608_PTO2403_Group-C_UZI-NCUBE_SDF10/README.md

 [Your answer goes here]

 4. **Practical Application and Tools**: Reflect on your experience with API exploration and implementation.
 Have you used any specific tools (such as Curl or API exploration tools) or libraries to interact with APIs?
-Describe how these tools or libraries facilitated your interaction with APIs.

 [Your answer goes here]